LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 		**Liam 2**
 			_... ( I need help with finding an answer to this -Arkana)_ ==Choices:==
-				1. I have just graduated from university and I want to focus on myself for now.
+				1. I would like you to support me.
 					`If variable is true`
 						Player moves on to the next question
 				2. You never listen.
+					`If variable is true`
+						**Liam 2**
+							_Tell them what you need and not what they don't do._
+						==Choices:==
+							1. I would like if you could support me.
+								`If variable is true`
+									Player moves on to the next question
 .3.
 You never listen.
+	`If variable is true`
+		**Liam 2**
+			_Tell them what you need and not what they don't do._
+			==Choices:==
+				.1.
+I would like if you could support me.
+					`If variable is true`
+						Player moves on to the next question
+				.2.
+Stay out of my life!
+					`If variable is true`
+					**Liam 2**
+						_... ( I need help with finding an answer to this -Arkana)_ ==Choices:==
+						.1.
+I would like if you could support me.
+							`If variable is true`
+								Player moves on to the next question

 **Liam 2** ==(Question 4)==:
 	_Makes sense to me!
 		Now, let’s try something new.
-Can you see these sculptures?_
+You see these sculptures?
+Get close to them._

-Liam: Yes.
+**Event**
+	Liam moves in direction of the sculptures.

+ **Liam 2
-Man: Which one to you looks the most confident?
+ Which one to you looks the most confident?
 Go touch it.

 1. sculpture with the power pose